AuditOps/auditops-sdk/docs/general/faqs.md

    - Check out these [instructions](share_report.md) to share a report with your customer's.
 3. **Free**: Schedule a training for your non-profit (ISACA, IIA, etc), TPRM team, or audit firm.
 We want to spread the word, and won't make it a sales pitch.
    - Email info@auditops.io for more information.
-5. **Paid**: Reach out to AuditOps to learn about our vendor monitoring service!
+4. **Paid**: Reach out to AuditOps to learn about our vendor monitoring service!
 We will keep an eye on your vendors, and make sure they are compliant **every day**, not just once per year.
    - Email info@auditops.io for more information.

 ### Why should I incorporate AuditOps into my third-party risk process?
-1. No added cost to your vendors.
-This is a free way to evaluate risk and the scan can be run in 5 minutes.
-2. Real risk reduction.
-Following AWS best practices like MFA, access key rotation, etc. decrease the likelihood a vendor has a security incident.
-3. Raising the bar.
-An AuditOps scan will go into more depth than almost any other due diligence request.
-If your vendor isn't following best practices, they will either need to share a less than ideal report OR improve their security posture to send you a clean report.

-### Why should I incorporate AuditOps into my third-party risk process?
-1. **Faster vendor assessments**: Traditional security questionnaires take weeks to complete and review.
+1. **Faster vendor assessments**: Traditional security questionnaires take weeks to complete and the responses may change before you have time to even review the response.
 An AuditOps scan can be run in ~5 minutes and creates a standardized report that helps your team assess risk.
-2. **Objective technical evidence**: Instead of relying solely on questionnaire responses, AuditOps evaluates your vendor's AWS environment against security best practices.
-3. **Encourages stronger security practices**: Vendors receive immediate feedback (ex. missing MFA, public S3 bucket, unencrypted databases, etc).
-Your vendors want to win your business, so they will be motivated to remediate before sharing the report back with you.
+2. **Encourages stronger security practices**: Vendors receive immediate feedback (ex. missing MFA, public S3 bucket, unencrypted databases, etc).
+Your vendors want to win (or retain) your business, so they will be motivated to remediate before sharing the report back with you.
-4. **No licensing cost for vendors**: AuditOps is free for vendors to run, reducing friction during the due diligence process and making it easier to request a technical security assessment.
+3. **No cost for vendors**: AuditOps is free to run.
+This reduces friction, and makes it easier to request a technical security assessment.

 ### How is this different from a vendor’s Trust Center?
 When buying a house, you wouldn't let the seller pick the home inspector.
 The same applies to third-party risk management.